ArighnaIITG/LeetCode-Solutions/String.md

 # STRING

 The following contains all the solutions for the problems marked as `String` under the LC tag.
 The numbering is according to the LC numbering system.
+Most of the solutions are my own LeetCode Discuss posts, which I have gathered from top well known solutions.
+Some solutions are those of top authors, which are very well written.

 `LC 20` **Valid Parentheses** - [Problem](https://leetcode.com/problems/valid-parentheses) [Solution](https://leetcode.com/problems/valid-parentheses/discuss/594698/C%2B%2B-2-methods-using-stack)